 where a Supply Point changes from Daily Read Supply Point to a Non Daily Read Supply Point, the Proposing User may replace the estimated Opening Meter Reading up until the Exit Close-Out Day.

-Subject to paragraph 3.8.9, where a User notifies to the Transporter an Agreed Opening Meter Reading under paragraph 3.8.7:
+Subject to paragraph 3.8.9, where a User notifies to the CDSP an Agreed Opening Meter Reading under paragraph 3.8.7:

-the User shall be deemed thereby to warrant to the Transporter and to the Withdrawing User that such reading has been agreed by the Withdrawing User (and GT Section B2.4.1 shall not apply in respect of this paragraph (a));
+the User shall be deemed thereby to warrant to the CDSPand to the Withdrawing User that such reading has been agreed by the Withdrawing User (and GT Section B2.4.1 shall not apply in respect of this paragraph (a));

-the Transporter will accept such reading;
+the CDSPwill accept such reading;

 the Individual NDM Reconciliation in relation to the Withdrawing User (determined under Section E6.2 in accordance with the original Opening Meter Reading or estimated Meter Reading under paragraph 3.8.5) shall be revised in accordance with Section E6.7.2;

-the Transporter will notify the Agreed Opening Meter Reading to the Withdrawing User; and
+the CDSPwill notify the Agreed Opening Meter Reading to the Withdrawing User.

-the activities performed by the Transporter in accordance with paragraphs (b) (c) and (d) will be performed as a User Pays Service and the User shall pay (in accordance with Section S) to the Transporter a User Pays Charge in respect of such User Pays Service.

-A User may not give notice under paragraph 3.8.7, and the Transporter will not accept (under paragraph 3.8.8(b)) an Agreed Opening Meter Reading which is notified to it, at any time after any other Meter Reading (for a Meter Read Date after the Supply Point Registration Date) has been provided to the Transporter for the relevant Non-Daily Read Supply Meter.
+A User may not give notice under paragraph 3.8.7, and the CDSPwill not accept (under paragraph 3.8.8(b)) an Agreed Opening Meter Reading which is notified to it, at any time after any other Meter Reading (for a Meter Read Date after the Supply Point Registration Date) has been provided to the CDSP for the relevant Non-Daily Read Supply Meter.

 Where Users submit Supply Point Confirmations in respect of Smaller Supply Points ("SSP qualifying transfers"):

-without prejudice to paragraph (c) and in respect of each Proposing User, in the event that in any calendar month (or part thereof) less than 90% of Opening Meter Readings for SSP qualifying transfers are provided to Transporters in accordance with paragraph 3.8.2(b), the Proposing User shall pay to the Transporter the charge, if any, set out in the Transporter's Transportation Statement for the provision of that number of estimated Meter Readings determined in accordance with (c) and (d) (where provided by the Transporter pursuant to paragraph 3.8.5);
+without prejudice to paragraph (c) and in respect of each Proposing User, in the event that in any calendar month (or part thereof) less than 90% of Opening Meter Readings for SSP qualifying transfers are provided to CDSPin accordance with paragraph 3.8.2(b), the Proposing User shall pay to the Transporter the charge, if any, set out in the Transporter's Transportation Statement for the provision of that number of estimated Meter Readings determined in accordance with (c) and (d) (where provided by the Transporter pursuant to paragraph 3.8.5);

 for the purposes of paragraph (a), no account shall be taken of Proposed Supply Point transfers which relate to Supply Meter Points at which the Supply Meter Installation includes a prepayment installation and in respect of such Supply Meter Points the Transporter shall not be required to provide an estimated Meter Reading pursuant to paragraph 3.8.5;